CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk10.md

 What I love about this project is this comprehensive writeup of how they built it: [http://www.innovatesyracuse.com/blog/snowplowmapdevelopment](http://www.innovatesyracuse.com/blog/snowplowmapdevelopment)

-And everything is Open Source on [GitHub](https://github.com/CityofSyracuse/snowmap)
+And everything is Open Source on [GitHub](https://github.com/CityofSyracuse/snowmap) available for everyone to check out the code or reimplement it.

-It would be great if they included the link to the explanation on the map somewhere.
+_It would be great if they included the link to the explanation on the map somewhere.
 The colors, especially the one for "Not yet plowed" does not work great with the basemap.
 It's hard to see.
 The layer switcher should have a legend included, so the color of the lines should be next to the labels.
-And I would not turn on everything.
-Maybe start with the plowed streets and guide the user to click the others.
+And I would not turn on everything by default.
+Maybe start with the plowed streets and guide the user to click the others._

 **Takeaway**:
 **Don't overload your map.
 Show the most important thing first and educate your user how they can find more.**